apache/eventmesh/docs/en/sdk-java/03-tcp.md

 }
 ```

 The `EventMeshTCPClient` class implements the `subscribe` method.
 The `subscribe` method accepts the topic, the `SubscriptionMode`, and the `SubscriptionType`.
-The `handle` method will be invoked when the consumer receives a message from the topic it subscribes to.
+The `handle` method will be invoked when the consumer receives a message from the topic it subscribes.
 If the `SubscriptionType` is `SYNC`, the return value of `handle` will be sent back to the producer.

 ```java
 import org.apache.eventmesh.client.tcp.EventMeshTCPClient;